Gastroesophageal Reflux Disease Causes in Children

 • Coffee and Black Tea

-3. Some forms of GERD are brought on by poor digestion, constipation, gas and bloating.
-This is because pressure builds up in the digestive tract and pushes upwards on the stomach contents leading to acid reflux.
-Foods that are more difficult to break down such as raw vegetables – especially cruciferous vegetables like broccoli, cauliflower, cabbage, Brussel sprouts – can irritate reflux in the case of poor digestion.
-In the long run, a diet higher in fruit and vegetable content should reduce the risk of GERD but while reflux is active it is best to soften or cook raw vegetables before eating.
+1. Some forms of GERD may result from gastrointestinal issues like poor digestion, constipation, and bloating.
+The pressure that builds up in the digestive tract can push the stomach contents upwards, leading to acid reflux and chest pain.
+Foods that are more difficult to break down such as raw cruciferous vegetables – like broccoli, cauliflower, cabbage, Brussels sprouts – can worsen esophagitis, especially in cases of poor digestion.
+While a diet rich in fruits and vegetables can reduce the risk of GERD in the long run, it is advisable to soften or cook raw vegetables before eating when reflux is active.
+Talk to a healthcare professional about medication and surgery options if chronic acid reflux persists.

 Some other things to consider and informative content about the gastroesophageal reflux disease can be found in these links: